brycethomas/brycethomas.github.io/_posts/2014-01-13-a-successful-phd-workflow-for-programmers.md

 build_phd.sh
 ```

-The holy grail now is to maintain the ability to compile the entirety
+The holy grail of automation now is to maintain the ability to
-of your PhD artifacts with a single call to `~/phd/build_phd.sh`.
+reproduce all PhD outputs with a single call to `~/phd/build_phd.sh`.
 Allow me to get you off to a good start on building out
 `build_phd.sh`: